arvydux-eneryom/oms-singleDB/docs/MY_ACCOUNT_LINK_GUIDE.md

    - Check your URL - it should be on a subdomain (e.g., `tenant1.localhost`)
    - If you're on the main domain, the link won't appear

-2. **Do you have the correct role?**
+2. **Are you a system user?**
-   - Verify you have `super-admin-for-system` role (not `super-admin-for-tenant`)
+   - Verify your user account has `is_system = true` in the database
+   - You can check this by asking your system administrator
-   - Contact your system administrator if you need this role
+   - Contact your system administrator if you need system user privileges

 3. **Are you logged in?**
    - Ensure you're properly authenticated
    - Try logging out and logging back in
+   - Clear your browser cache and Laravel's cache if needed

 ## Security Notes

-- The link is only visible to users with system-level super administrator privileges
+- The link is only visible to system users (users with `is_system = true`)
-- This prevents regular tenant users from accessing system-level administration functions
+- This prevents tenant-only users from accessing system-level administration functions
+- The visibility check uses a direct database column check, not role-based permissions
+- This approach is more reliable in multi-tenant contexts where role checking can be complex
 - The link respects all authentication and authorization rules
 - Session and authentication context is maintained when opening in a new tab